Revised: January, 2015

 You should have read and be prepared to discuss each week's topics by the beginning of class.
 We will have significant hands on experiences with many lessons.

-(Please note: the following schedule is subject to change based on class progress)
+(This schedule is subject to change based on class progress.)

 Original content on this website created by Ed Nickel

 is licensed under a Creative Commons Attribution 3.0

 United States License based on a work at cot.gbcnv.edu.